You are now in the main content area

 Roberto Botelho is a leading researcher on organelles, the “organs” of the cell.
 The Botelho Lab for Organelle Identity and Function explores how cells establish, maintain and change organelles, and how this process can affect the human body’s ability to combat disease.
 His research aims to better understand organelle identity processes and consequently create knowledge for improved therapies.

-Seth Dworkin (Tier II, High Performance Computing and Sustainable Energy)
+Seth Dworkin (High Performance Computing and Sustainable Energy)

 Seth Dworkin’s work focuses on improving emissions profiles for aircraft engines, as well as geothermal heating and cooling systems.
 Using computer models, he looks at ways to enhance the performance of these systems and to develop models that are adaptable to industry use.